Service Lamp Burner:

 Does Keeper Understand the Use and Care of:

-In good condition & properly arranged.
+In good condition & arranged in order.

 100 gallon oil: